Yukti-Tech-Solution/General-Billing-Software/README.md

 ## Prerequisites

-- Node.js (v16 or higher) - Recommended: v18 LTS or v20 LTS
+- Node.js (v18 or higher) - Recommended: v18 LTS or v20 LTS
-- npm or yarn
+- npm (comes with Node.js)
-- **Windows Users**: Visual Studio Build Tools with Windows SDK (see Windows Installation below)
+- **Windows Users**: Visual Studio Build Tools with Windows SDK (required for better-sqlite3)

+## Quick Start (Windows)

+**Easiest way to run the project:**

+1. Double-click `run-project.bat`
+   - This will automatically check for Node.js
+   - Install all dependencies if needed
+   - Create necessary folders
+   - Start the application
+   - Use `run-project.bat --force-install` if you want to reinstall dependencies

+That's it!
+The BAT file handles everything automatically.

-## Installation
+## Manual Installation

 ### Windows Users - IMPORTANT